NubeIO/rubix-ce-docs/docs/rubix-ce/drivers/modbus/modbus-tcp/modbus.md

 ## Adding a Modbus Device in the Network
 1. **Step-1** On Modbus Network, under `drivers`, click the **create new device** ![add icon](../../../img/apps/add-button.png).
 2. **Step-2** Fill out the details in the pop-up window with the correct information for the device you are adding.
-Ensure the Address ID is unique within the network.
+Information such as device name, Address ID, Host IP Address and Port.
 Click `Save` to confirm.

 ## Adding Points to the Modbus Device
 1. **Step-1** Locate the device you want to add points to from the list under the Modbus network.
 Right-click to open its settings.